djeada/Bash-Scripts/README.md

 ### Executing a script

-To run this script, type the following command in a terminal in the directory where the script is located:
+To run this script, open the terminal in the directory where the script is located and type the following command:

 ```bash
 chmod u+x filename.sh